A1-0123/class-activities/3 - OOP/week5/githubactions.md

 That's it!
 You have set up a web application with Parcel, using JavaScript, HTML, and SCSS.
 Parcel automatically handles bundling your files, transforming SCSS to CSS, and setting up a development server.

-Certainly, let's dive deeper into the features of Parcel:

 **1. Automatic Transpilation:**

 Parcel automatically transpiles your code based on your `browserslist` in your `package.json` file.
 The `browserslist` specifies a list of browsers that you want to support.
 For example: